 Establish percentage benchmarks and scoring for KRs

 Not all key results are created equal — some are more conducive to OKR attainment than others.
-Therefore, you must establish percentage benchmarks and scoring for key results.
+Therefore, part of staying updated on your OKRs involves establishing percentage benchmarks and scoring for key results.

 OKR scoring outlines how you determine key result attainment.
 Most companies go about this with one of two methods: Andy Grove’s binary method or Google’s OKR grading scale.